 Almost anything can be a trademark if it indicates the source of your goods and services.
 It could be a word, slogan, design, or combination of these.
 It could even be a sound, a scent, or a color.

-Standard character trademarks
+Standard character format

-Some standard character examples include:
+Some other standard character format examples include:

 - Under Armour®